wp-media/wp-rocket-helpers/various/wp-rocket-change-parameters/README.md

 Change:

 - 1) PRELOAD BATCH SIZE: Line 28.
 Is the number of URLs that will be processed on each run.
-45 is the default, this helper sets it to 30 URLs.
+45 is the default, this helper sets it to 25 URLs.
 Setting a lower value can help the server to work on fewer requests at a time.

 - 2) PRELOAD CRON INTERVAL: Line 46.
 Set the desired cron interval in seconds.
 It is the pause that will be applied between batches processing.
 By setting a higher value (default is 60 seconds), the server will have more time to rest between processing batches.
 The helper sets the value to 120 seconds.

 - 3) PRELOAD DELAY BETWEEN REQUESTS: Line 63.
 This is the pause between each request.
 A higher delay will reduce the CPU usage.
-Default is 0.5 seconds (500000 microseconds) the helper sets it to 0.6 seconds.
+Default is 0.5 seconds (500000 microseconds) the helper sets it to 1 second.
 You can use a value in seconds.

 - 4) RUCSS BATCH SIZE: Line 86, to set the batch size.
 It is the number of URLs that will be processed on each run.
-100 is the default, this helper sets it to 50 URLs.
+100 is the default, this helper sets it to 25 URLs.
 Setting a lower value can help the server to work on fewer requests at a time.

 - 5) RUCSS CRON INTERVAL: Line 120, to set the desired cron interval in seconds.
 It is the pause that will be applied between batches processing.
 By setting a higher value (default is 60 seconds), the server will have more time to rest between processing batches.
 The helper sets the value to 120 seconds.